• Skip to main content

 What are Discounts?

-Discounts are deductions from the price of a product as a part of the sales promotion with a core objective of making more sales.
+Discounts are deductions from the price of a product as part of the sales promotion, with the core objective of making more sales.
 They are offered in different ways to attract more customers and boost sales.
 Discounts are one of the most successful promotional methods.
-Mostly you see these discounts in the form of percentages like 10% off, 50% discount, or flat 70% off.
+Mostly, you see these discounts in the form of percentages like 10% off, 50% discount, or a flat 70% off.
 However, they also occur as buy one get one free, free shipping for all orders today, etc.

 Benefits of Discounts